emyrimo90/socialite-links/README.md

 ```

 # How To Use
-- Add social login buttons to your blade file. you can change url if you have custom routes
+- Add social login buttons to your blade file.
+- "you can change url if you have custom routes"
 ```bash
     <x-socialite-button provider="facebook" url=""/>
     <x-socialite-button provider="google" url=""/>